Robotic Parotidectomy surgery in Bangalore

 Robotic parotidectomy offers several potential benefits compared to traditional surgical approaches, including smaller incisions, less scarring, less pain, and a shorter hospital stay.

-Robotic parotidectomy is performed using a surgical robot to access and remove the parotid gland.
+Robotic parotidectomy uses a surgical robot to access and remove the parotid gland.
 The surgeon makes small incisions in the patient’s skin and inserts the robotic arms through these incisions.
 The robotic arms are then used to precision-cut and remove the parotid gland.